First things first: What is Giraffe Manor, and is it worth the cost?

 Modelled on a Scottish hunting lodge, Giraffe Manor is a brick-and-ivy-clad manor house in Langata, the extremely convenient and leafy suburb of Nairobi that’s close to the city’s international airport and bustling centre.
 The Manor features grand oversized fireplaces, giant oil paintings, and landscaped gardens.
 There are twelve bedrooms – two superior suites, eight superior rooms, and two standard rooms.
 Boasting four-poster beds amidst seriously sumptuous décor, these are found either in the Main Manor or in the annexed Garden Manor.

-Check-in is from 11am, when you can arrive, relax and unpack.
+Check-in is from 12 noon, when you can arrive, relax and unpack.
 The first giraffe encounter happens when you head out to the terrace for afternoon tea, featuring sandwiches, scones, cakes, and of course a bowl of pellets… for the giraffes!
 After you’ve sampled the tasty fare, you can walk onto the Manor’s lawns and feed the Rothschild giraffes, either by hand or by placing a pellet between your lips, awaiting a ‘giraffe kiss’.
 Your next giraffe encounter will be the following morning, either observing members of the tower from your bedroom window when you wake up (depending on the room that you have chosen) or at breakfast, when the giraffes stretch their necks through the windows to get a better look at your poached eggs.

 Without doubt, the Manor is beautiful, the staff are very friendly, the location is fabulous… but the main reason everyone wants to stay here is to meet the giraffes.
 And the question is, can you put a price tag on a once-in-a-lifetime experience?